YounesElhjouji/nvim-copy/README.md

 After installation, the following commands become available:

 - `:CopyBuffersToClipboard`
   Copies the content of all visible buffers to the clipboard.
+  _Supports the flag:_ `nofolds` (to disable fold preservation).

 - `:CopyCurrentBufferToClipboard`
   Copies the current buffer’s content to the clipboard.
+  _Supports the flag:_ `nofolds`.

 - `:CopyGitFilesToClipboard`
   Copies the content of files modified in Git to the clipboard.
+  _Supports the flag:_ `nofolds`.

 - `:CopyQuickfixFilesToClipboard`
   Copies the content of files from the quickfix list to the clipboard.
+  _Supports the flag:_ `nofolds`.

 - `:CopyHarpoonFilesToClipboard`
   Copies the content of files marked in Harpoon to the clipboard.
+  _Supports the flags:_

+  - `nofolds` (to disable fold preservation)
+  - `norecurse` (to disable recursive search)

 - `:CopyDirectoryFilesToClipboard [directory] [flags]`
   Copies the content of all files in the given directory (or the current buffer’s directory if omitted) to the clipboard.
-  Flags (optional):
+  _Flags (optional):_
   - `nofolds`: Do not preserve fold information.
   - `norecurse`: Do not traverse directories recursively.